MichaelELeonard/Neural-Network-Challenge/README.md

-### The data was then converted categorical data to numeric with pd.get_dummies
+### The data was converted categorical data to numeric with pd.get_dummies
 <img src="ReadMe Pics/Pic 5.png" width="1733" height="240">

 Finally, the data was split and was placed in features and target arrays, an instance for the StandardScaler was established, fit to the data, and the data was scaled.